stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

+The result is an optimal 1 to 1 matching within prognostic score strata.
 Above, \code{mymatch} is an \code{optmatch} class object, as described by the \pkg{optmatch} package \citep{hansen2006optmatch}.
 For the most part, \code{mymatch} can be treated as a factor giving match assignments for each row of the data set.
-The summary above (also described by \pkg{optmatch}) states that each of the 2339 treated individuals in the data set were matched to a single control individual in the same stratum, giving 2339 matched pairs and 4556 unmatched left-over controls.
-For more suggestions on matching schemes for stratified data, see \ref{subsec:advanced_matching}.
+The command \code{summary(mymatch)} would display the number of pairs, the number of unmatched individuals, and effective sample size.
+For suggestions on more complex matching schemes for stratified data, see \ref{subsec:advanced_matching}.